 The following are the desired qualifications and competencies:

-Graduate level knowledge and demonstrated experience in quality coffee production, processing and value additive activities.
+Demonstrated experience in quality coffee production, processing and value additive activities.

 Knowledge and demonstrated experience in coffee value chain and/or entire coffee business activities.

 Experience in training of extension workers, development agents, farmers, cooperative leaders, members of community based organizations (CBOs), etc.